thunder-B/why-bitcoin/README.md

 ### Layers
 Software is built in layers.
 Examples: the internet and TCP/IP, or SMTP, the protocol for email.
 Small building blocks that are very flexible and non-presriptive, that are then used to build on top of.

+### Why would another project not just come in a steal bitcoin's code?
+Open source means we're all on the same team.
+This is not like Honda versus Toyota where they keep secrets from each other; good ideas simply get incorporated into the protocol.
+Any improvement eventually makes its way into bitcoin.